Powered by HomeInsurance.com (NPN: 8781838)

 Whole life insurance vs. term life insurance

 Since whole life insurance covers you for a longer period of time than term life insurance, the cost of a policy is generally more expensive.
 Term life insurance is also sometimes called pure life insurance because it only offers a death benefit, though some carriers offer riders for term life that allow you to customize your policy.
-You might prefer the benefits of whole life insurance if you are looking for a policy with long-term coverage and builds cash value.
+You might prefer the benefits of whole life insurance if you are looking for a policy with long-term coverage, can build cash value and — with certain policies — may earn dividends.

 Term insurance's limited policy period may make it a good choice for young families since it can be purchased to last until children are grown and no longer need financial support from their parents.
 Some individuals may wish to take advantage of both types of insurance, laddering their policies to provide comprehensive coverage during the policyholder’s life that is customized to their family's needs.